Frequently Asked Questions

 If you pass away, your remaining capital will go to your estate.

 Can I invest with my partner?

-Yes, you can choose invest in Lifetime individually or together with your partner.
+Yes, you can choose to invest in Lifetime individually or together with your partner.

 Investing individually insures your income for the rest of your life.
 Should you pass away, all remaining capital will go to your estate.